casper-network/casper-node/EVM.md

 transactions therefore pay `[evm].base_fee`; `max_fee_per_gas` is only a sender cap and must be high enough to cover the base fee.

-The maximum fee is held from `BalanceIdentifier::Evm(from)`.
+The maximum fee is held from the resolved EVM payer.
 After execution:

 - Successful execution consumes `gas_used * effective_gas_price`.
 - Failed/reverted/halted execution consumes the full held amount.